<edit: updated with the changes in the SPC-1 price/performance lineup as of 3/27/2015, fixed some typos>

-I’m happy to announce that today we announced the new EF560 all-flash array, and also posted SPC-1 results showing the impressive performance it is capable of in this extremely difficult benchmark.
+I’m happy to announce that today we announced the new, third-gen EF560 all-flash array, and also posted SPC-1 results showing the impressive performance it is capable of in this extremely difficult benchmark.

-If you have no time to read further – the EF560 achieves the best price/performance at very low latencies in the SPC-1 benchmark.
+If you have no time to read further – the EF560 achieves, by far, the absolute best price/performance at very low latencies in the SPC-1 benchmark.

 The EF line has been enjoying great success for some time now with huge installations in some of the biggest companies in the world with the highest profile applications (as in, things most of us use daily).